Create Holiday Magic with Inclusive Fun for Everyone!

 - The National Association of the Deaf has a voter information hotline to help individuals who are deaf or hard of hearing with questions about voting.

-- The National Federation of the Blind has guides for voters who are blind and information about accessibility and the Help America Vote Act.
+- The National Federation of the Blind has information and resources about accessible voting and nonvisual election technology.

 You can also find these tools and guides in our online Resource Directory.